tytydraco/yessleep/out/I_could_never_forgive_my_uncle_but_it_might_not_have_been_his_fault.md

 As he walked upstairs, I stared blankly at the ceiling, processing what I could only describe as a slowly encroaching feeling of unease.
 I tried to distract myself with snacks and TV, unwilling to let that sensation control me.
 Regardless, I found my mind wandering back again and again.

 Surely my uncle just wanted to send the books to his penpal who just happened to be a fresh parent.
 But even then, what bothered me wasn’t that he asked for my old childrens’ books.
 Heck, I even begrudgingly accepted that he was able to entertain his penpal for what had already been a month.
-But what I found absolutely impossible to accept was that this man, whom I had known my whole life as a miserable and depressing real-life adaptation of ebenezer scrooge, was suddenly putting in any amount of effort for someone else.
+But what I found absolutely impossible to accept was that this man, whom I had known my whole life as a miserable and depressing real-life adaptation of Ebenezer Scrooge, was suddenly putting in any amount of effort for someone other than himself.
 I know some people will think that very harsh, and my response is simply that would you have been unlucky enough to meet the man, I guarantee you would be just as harsh if not more so.

 Later that day, there was a knock on the door.
 I knew it had to be my uncle.
 Having taken the whole afternoon to collect my thoughts, I didn’t feel uneasy anymore.
 Instead, I felt a cold, bitter resentment for the man that couldn’t have made a positive impact if he catapulted a plus sign.
 I stumbled to the door, grabbing the pile of childrens’ books my dad left on the stairs before heading off.
 When I reached for the doorknob however, I caught a glimpse of my uncle through the tiny glass window on my door, and I froze.
 What I felt then was neither resentment, nor any slight unease.
 When I saw that awful man standing there, as depressing a figure as the last time I saw him, I knew that the imitation of a smile he was wearing couldn’t be real.
 Somehow that made it all the more terrifying.